MicrosoftDocs/windowsserverdocs/WindowsServerDocs/remote/remote-access/overview-always-on-vpn.md

     >[!NOTE]
     >Exclusion routes work for traffic within the same subnet as the client such as LinkLocal.
 Exclusion routes only work in a Split Tunnel setup.

 - **Support for multiple domains and forests.** The Always On VPN platform has no dependency on Active Directory Domain Services (AD DS) forests or domain topology (or associated functional/schema levels) because it doesn't require the VPN client to be domain joined to function.
-Group Policy is therefore not a dependency to define VPN profile settings because you do not use it during client configuration.
+Group Policy is therefore not a dependency to define VPN profile settings because you don't use it during client configuration.
 Where Active Directory authorization integration is required, you can achieve it through RADIUS as part of the EAP authentication and authorization process.

 - **Name resolution of corporate resources** using short-name, fully qualified domain name (FQDN), and DNS suffix.Always On VPN can natively define one or more DNS suffixes as part of the VPN connection and IP address assignment process, including corporate resource name resolution for short names, FQDNs, or entire DNS namespaces.
 Always On VPN also supports the use of Name Resolution Policy Tables to provide namespace-specific resolution granularity.

     >[!NOTE]
     >Avoid the use of Global Suffixes as they interfere with shortname resolution when using Name Resolution Policy tables.

-## High Availability features
+## High availability features

 The following are more options for high availability.